Statistical Consulting Blog

 Absence of outliers refers to not having outliers in either variable.
 Having an outlier can skew the results of the correlation by pulling the line of best fit formed by the correlation too far in one direction or another.
 Typically, an outlier is defined as a value that is 3.29 standard deviations from the mean, or a standardized value of less than ±3.29.

-Linearity and homoscedasticity refer to the shape of the values formed by the scatterplot.
+.
 For linearity, a “straight line” relationship between the variable should be formed.
 If a line were to be drawn between all the dots going from left to right, the line should be straight and not curved.
 Homoscedasticity refers to the distance between the points to that straight line.
 The shape of the scatterplot should be tube-like in shape.
 If the shape is cone-like, then homoskedasticity would not be met.